 Lung effects: This medication can cause lung problems.
 Your doctor will monitor you for these effects while you are taking this medication.
 If you experience shortness of breath or difficulty breathing while taking this medication, contact your doctor immediately.
 If lung problems occur, your doctor may need to stop this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Women who may become pregnant should use contraception and avoid becoming pregnant while they are taking this medication.
+Women who may become pregnant should use contraception and avoid becoming pregnant while they are taking this medication and for at least 5 days after the last dose.

 Breast-feeding: It is not known if lapatinib passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
 Breast-feeding while taking this medication is not recommended.